America is not the Greatest Country in the World Anymore

 The Angels of the Judeo-Christian tradition are, for all intent and purpose, the minor gods of the religion.
 Where Greek Mythology had a god for this, a goddess for that, and a demi-god for the other thing, Judeo-Christian Mythology claimed monotheism: one god.
 One all-mighty (omnipotent), all-knowing (omniscient), all-encompassing (omnipresent) and singularly True-God.
 In place of the multitudes of gods to inhabit the heavens, Judeo-Christian tradition includes the Angels.

 But let us put that aside for a moment.
-The Bronze Age (and earlier) scriptures which proport the existence of Angels were written in a time when many other things were thought to have existed.
-Suppose we were to replace the word "Angel" with something else that was believed to exist at that time?
-Would you be comfortable with the idea that 77% of the adults in America believe in the existence of Ghosts?
-Unicorns?
-Fairies?
+The Bronze Age (and earlier) scriptures which purport the existence of Angels were written in a time when many other things were thought to have existed.
+Suppose we were to replace the word Angel with something else that was believed to exist at that time, but science has made obsolete?

 Point 3: Military Spending

-However, the degree to which we spend money on National Defense has gone far past rational, zoomed by prudent, kicked sand in the face of irrational, and has settled into a realm that could be described as cartoon-ish.
+However, the degree to which we spend money on National Defense has gone far past rational, zoomed by prudent, kicked sand in the face of irrational, and has settled into a realm that can only be described as cartoon-ish.

-Consider that the world has (as of June 2013) an estimated population of 7.2 Billion people.
-At that time, the United States had a population of approximately 322 Million people.
-This means that the United States accounts for about 4.5% of the world's population.
+Consider that the world has (as of 2016) an estimated population of about 7.5 billion people.
+At that time, the United States had a population of approximately 325 million people.
+This means that the United States accounts for about 4.3% of the world's population.

-As the chart shows above, the United States is about 39% of the entire world's military expenditures.
-Honestly, go do some research.
-We not only "spend more than the next twenty-six countries combined" -- we alone more than a third of what the world spends.
-Since we account for 4.5% of the world's population, this means that on a per-capita basis, we outspend the rest of the world almost 9:1.
+The United States accounts for more than a third of what the world spends on its various militaries.
+Since we account for 4.3% of the world's population, this means that on a per-capita basis, we outspend the rest of the world almost 9:1.

 The greater fool is actually an economic term.
 It’s a patsy.
 For the rest of us to profit, we need a greater fool— someone who will buy long and sell short.
 Most people spend their lives trying not to be the greater fool; we toss him the hot potato, we dive for his seat when the music stops.